-Resulting from its 2019 "F" Overall accountability rating, in the fall of 2019 Major ES engaged in the Effective Schools Framework activities, which included the Campus Data Reflection and Self-Assessment and the development of a Targeted Improvement Plan (TIP).
+Resulting from its 2019 D Overall accountability rating, in the fall of 2019 Bammel ES engaged in the Effective Schools Framework activities, which included the completion of the Campus Data Reflection and Self-Assessment and the development of a Targeted Improvement Plan (TIP).
+In 2019, the Campus Improvement Plan (CIP) for Bammel ES was based on the board goals for academic performance and on campus climate.
 In 2020, Spring ISD developed a new 5-year strategic plan with key initiatives meant to address equity, engagement, well-being, and results.
 The strategic plan will serve as the foundation for the district's 2020-2021 improvement plan (DIP) and the campus's 2020-2021 CIP.
-The alignment between the strategic plan, DIP and CIP, and the TIP at Major ES will be analyzed and monitored more closely each cycle.
+The alignment between the strategic plan, DIP and CIP, and the TIP at Bammel ES will be analyzed and monitored more closely each cycle.
 As these plans will reflect increased alignment, the quarterly data will be triangulated as appropriate.
 Prioritized Lever 5.3 (Effective Instruction-Data Driven Instruction) was identified by all four campuses in the feeder pattern for whom the district has submitted a planning grant.
-Additionally, Major ES selected 4.1 (High Quality Curriculum) and 1.1 (Strong School Leadership and Planning) as focus areas.
-In 2019-2020, Major ES presented their CIP and TIP to a committee of district leaders and received feedback prior to the submission to the Board of Trustees.
+Additionally, Bammel ES selected 5.1 (Effective Instruction-Lesson Planning with Formative Assessment) as a focus area.
+In 2019-2020, Bammel ES presented their CIP and TIP to a committee of district leaders and received feedback prior to the submission to the Board of Trustees.
+They were provided feedback after the presentations in order to revise their TIP.
 The district team developed and implemented processes to review documentation and artifacts of their TIP milestone completion and the tracking of the CIP strategy completion.
-The district will develop a similar review process for Major ES with an eye toward the work supported by the School Action Fund-Planning Grant and how the Redesign Blended Learning Model can improve the selected priority levers, as they both relate to instruction.
+The district will develop a similar review process for Bammel ES with an eye toward the work supported by the School Action Fund-Planning Grant and how the Redesign Blended Learning Model can improve the selected priority levers, as they both relate to instruction.